Intellectual Property Litigation Attorneys in Houston

 property when a business dissolves.
 It could concern copyright or patent

-infringement, theft of trade secrets or the enforcement of a noncompete
+breach of contract, theft of trade secrets or the enforcement of a noncompete agreement.

-agreement.
-No matter what the specific issue, however, our business litigation
+No matter what the specific issue, however, our business litigation attorneys

-attorneys take the bull by the horns and proactively develop ways to protect
+take the bull by the horns and proactively develop ways to protect our

-our clients' best interests - whether that involves filing a lawsuit or
+clients' best interests - whether that involves filing a lawsuit or defending

 Our firm has extensive experience helping clients resolve, dispute or defend